Germany, Netherlands arrest 9 over an alleged plan for attacks in line with Islamic State group

-BERLIN (AP) — Nine people from central Asia were arrested in Germany and the Netherlands on Thursday in connection alleged plans to carry out attacks in Germany in line with the Islamic State group’s ideology, authorities said.
+BERLIN (AP) — Nine people from Central Asia were arrested in Germany and the Netherlands on Thursday in connection with alleged plans to carry out attacks in Germany in line with the Islamic State group’s ideology, authorities said.

 Seven men arrested in Germany are accused of founding a “domestic terrorist group” and of supporting IS, German federal prosecutors said.
-All had known each other for a long time, had radical Islamic views and came to Germany more or less simultaneously from Ukraine shortly after Russia launched its full-scale invasion last year, they added.
+All had known each other for a long time, had radical Islamic views and came to Germany more or less simultaneously from Ukraine shortly after Russia launched its full-scale invasion last year, the prosecutors alleged.

 A year ago, the suspects allegedly formed a group that aimed to carry out attacks in Germany.
 According to prosecutors, the group was in contact with an IS offshoot, Islamic State Khorasan Province.